hengshuaiyao/HengshuaiYao.github.io/README.md

 Hi, my name is Hengshuai Yao.
 I work at the awesome [Sony AI team](https://ai.sony/).
 The best part of working at Sony AI is meeting with good people every day.
 Sony AI is one of [most ethical companies in the world](https://businesschief.asia/sustainability/sony-infosys-among-worlds-most-ethical-firms-ethisphere).

 To prospective students: Sorry, I couldn't take any student because I'm an adjunct prof at the department.
-I "could" co-supervise with someone in the department.
-However, I want to be focused on my work at Sony AI, and there are too many things I need to figure out (research and the meaning of life).
+I want to be focused on my work at Sony AI, and there are too many things I need to figure out (research and the meaning of life).

-My research inspired [Gradient TD](https://sites.ualberta.ca/~szepesva/papers/gtdNeurIPS08.pdf) (Sutton, Maei and Szepesvari, 2008), [GTD2 and TDC](https://icml.cc/Conferences/2009/papers/546.pdf) (Sutton, Maei, Precup, Bhatnagar, Silver, and Szepesvari, Wiewiora, 2009).
+My research inspired [Gradient TD](https://proceedings.neurips.cc/paper/2008/file/e0c641195b27425bb056ac56f8953d24-Paper.pdf) (Sutton, Maei and Szepesvari, 2008), [GTD2 and TDC](https://icml.cc/Conferences/2009/papers/546.pdf) (Sutton, Maei, Precup, Bhatnagar, Silver, and Szepesvari, Wiewiora, 2009).
 GTD and GTD2/TDC are widely acknowledged to stand for and start an important class of off-policy learning algorithms, e.g., see chapter 11 of Sutton and Barto's RLAI book, Horde, DualDice, GenTD, GenDice, etc.

 However, my contributions were not recognized or credited by the literature for some reason that should not have happened.
 The GTD and GTD2/TDC papers received about 1000+ citations at the time of writing this.
 My paper received 13 by February 2023.